kleinbottle/swanlotus/content/blogs/expressions-equations-formulae/expressions-equations-formulae.md

 ## An unforeseen challenge

 My dear friend, Solus "Sol" Simkin, casually asked me one summer day if I would write a blog demystifying the meanings and uses of four mathematical terms: expression, equation, formula, and differential equation.
-I thought he spoke in jest, and let his request lie in a dusty corner of my mind, as a memento to his humour.
+I thought he spoke in jest, and let his request lie in a dusty corner of my mind, as a memento of his humour.

 Imagine my surprise when he accosted me again after two months and asked if I had put pen to paper to explain the four mathematical terms.